VisualComputing/nub/README.md

 }
 ```

-see the [MiniMap](https://github.com/VisualComputing/nub/blob/master/examples/demos/MiniMap/MiniMap.pde) example.
+see the [MiniMap](https://github.com/VisualComputing/nub/blob/master/examples/demos/MiniMap/MiniMap.pde) and the [ViewFrustumCulling](https://github.com/VisualComputing/nub/tree/master/examples/demos/ViewFrustumCulling) examples.
 Render 2D screen space stuff (such as gui elements and text) on top of a 3D scene with:

 ```processing
 PGraphics pg;